 Modern solar panels have an estimated useful life of up to 35 years, though contracts to sell solar energy typically don’t exceed 20 or 25 years, which is why the lease term is typically less.
 When the lease expires, the solar farm will either be decommissioned (everything removed from your land, at the operator’s expense) and the land returns to you, or, if you’re willing, the lease could be extended if there’s continued market demand for the power.
 In that case, the panels and other equipment might be upgraded but the basic shape of the solar farm probably wouldn’t change (though that depends somewhat on how much solar technology advances by then).

 You will need to give notice to your lessee to plan on winding down their farming or ranching activities.
 Fortunately, it may be several months before they need to go.

-Most developers are willing to carve out a portion of a project area to accommodate structures you want to remain there or even continue to live in, such as a house.
-Developers may also be willing, at their expense, to demolish and remove smaller structures you no longer use, such as a small barn or shed.
+Most developers are willing to carve out a portion of a project area to accommodate structures that you want to remain there or continue to live in.
+Developers may also be willing, at their expense, to demolish and remove smaller structures that you no longer use, such as a barn or shed.

 Yes, the entire facility will be fenced for security and liability purposes.
 If you have aesthetic concerns about the particular type of fence that will be used or its precise placement, discuss those concerns with the developer.

 Once operational, solar farms do not use or produce any hazardous materials, gasses or chemicals that could harm your land.
 During construction, land impacts will be modest and temporary, mostly caused by the activity of trucks and construction equipment.